-This information may change due to Training Package and NSW Education Standards Authority (NESA) updates.
-Notification of variations will be made in due time with minimal disruption or disadvantage.
+This information may change due to the Training Package and NSW Education Standards Authority (NESA) updates.
+Notification of variations will be made in due time with minimal impact.

-Course: Hospitality
+Course: Hospitality (Food and Beverage)

-Board Developed Course (240 hour)
+(2 units x 2 years or 4 units x 1 year) Board Developed Course (240 hour)